great-expectations/great_expectations/docs/docusaurus/docs/cloud/setup/setup_cloud.md

     It can take several minutes for the installation to complete.

+    If you've previously installed GX, run the following command to upgrade to the latest version:

+    ```bash title="Terminal input"
+    pip install great_expectations --upgrade
+    ```

-2. In Jupyter Notebook, run the following Python code to import the `great_expectations` module:
+3. In Jupyter Notebook, run the following Python code to import the `great_expectations` module:

     ```python name="tutorials/quickstart/quickstart.py import_gx"
     ```

 ## Generate a user access token

+You'll need your user and organization access tokens when you connect to a Datasource.
+Access tokens shouldn't be committed to version control software.

 1. In GX Cloud, click **Settings** > **Tokens**.

-2. In the Access tokens pane, click {**Create user access token**.
+2. In the Access tokens pane, click **Create user access token**.

 3. Complete the following fields: